vtty - virtual TTY manager

 Function Purpose

-vtty_init() Allocate the four backing grids sized to the display geometry (last row reserved for the status bar).
+vtty_init() Allocate ten backing grids sized to the display geometry (last row reserved for the status bar).

-vtty_register() Called by shell_run at start.
-Assigns the calling task to the next free slot and sets task->tty.
+vtty_register() Called by each makmux child via SYS_VT_ENTER.
+Assigns the calling task to the next free slot (0–8) and raises the vtty_nslots high-water mark.

-vtty_switch(n) Called from the keyboard IRQ when Alt+F<n+1> fires.
+vtty_switch(n) Called from the keyboard IRQ when Alt+F<n+1> or Ctrl+Tab fires.
+Rejects VTTY_ROOT_SLOT.
 Updates focus, sends KEY_FOCUS_GAIN to the new owner, records a pending repaint target.
-Returns immediately - the paint is deferred.
+Returns immediately — the paint is deferred.

-vtty_drain_pending() Drains a deferred switch repaint: if one is pending and the calling task is on the destination TTY, repaint that TTY’s backing grid to the framebuffer and refresh the status bar (CAS’d so it fires exactly once per switch).
-Called from keyboard_getchar’s wait loop and from the SYS_YIELD handler — the latter so a fullscreen ring-3 app that never reads the keyboard in its draw loop (basic/lines) still flushes the repaint, letting the status bar follow a switch back to its VT.
-The grid is always repainted, restoring the destination VT’s prior text + colour scheme and covering any raw pixels a fullscreen app left behind (display isolation); a continuously-drawing app repaints its own graphics next frame.
+vtty_drain_pending() Drains a deferred switch repaint: if one is pending and the calling task is on the destination TTY, repaint that TTY’s backing grid to the framebuffer (CAS’d so it fires exactly once per switch).
+Called from keyboard_getchar’s wait loop and from the SYS_YIELD handler so fullscreen ring-3 apps that never read the keyboard still flush the repaint.

 Why deferred paint

 Painting the framebuffer from vtty_switch directly meant doing thousands of pixel writes inside the keyboard IRQ handler.
-That held the i8042’s 1-byte OBF full long enough that the edge-triggered PIC missed subsequent key edges - the same failure shape as PR #127’s regression.
+That held the i8042’s 1-byte OBF full long enough that the edge-triggered PIC could miss subsequent key edges.
 Recording a pending target and letting keyboard_getchar drain it in task context keeps the IRQ short.

 Status bar